swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

-`Task.runDetached` returns a task handle (in this case, `Task.Handle<Meal, Error>`) referencing the newly-launched task.
+A detached task is represented by a task handle (in this case, `Task.Handle<Meal, Error>`) referencing the newly-launched task.
 Task handles can be used to await the result of the task, e.g.,

 ```swift
 let dinner = try await dinnerHandle.get()
 ```

-Unlike child tasks, detached tasks aren't cancelled even if there are no remaining uses of their task handle, so `runDetached` is suitable for operations for which the program does not need to observe completion.
+Detached tasks run to completion even if there are no remaining uses of their task handle, so `runDetached` is suitable for operations for which the program does not need to observe completion.
 However, the task handle can be used to explicitly cancel the operation, e.g.,

 ```swift
 dinnerHandle.cancel()